offish/twitchtube/README.md

 ## Features
 * Downloads the most popular clips from given `channel` or `game`
 * Downloads only the needed clips to reach `VIDEO_LENGTH`
-* Upload automatically to YouTube using Selenium and Firefox
+* Uploads automatically to YouTube using Selenium and Firefox
 * Customizable
-* Option for concatninating clips into one video
+* Option for concatenating clips into one video
 * Option for custom intro, transition and outro
 * Option for custom resolution
 * Option for custom frame rate
 * Option for minimum video length
 * Option for automatically uploading to YouTube
-* Option for creating a json file with title, description and tags for given category if upload fails or is turned off
+* Option for creating a JSON file with title, description and tags for given category
-* Option for automatically deleting clips after render is done
+* Option for automatically deleting clips after renderering

 ## Example
 ![Screenshot](https://user-images.githubusercontent.com/30203217/103347433-4e5a7400-4a97-11eb-833a-0f5d59b0cd7e.png)